 What is Paralegal Technology?

-The Paralegal Technology curriculum prepares you for entry-level employment as a paralegal in courts, corporations, law firms, and government agencies.
-The curriculum is based on standards developed from the National Association of Legal Assistants Descriptions of Certified Legal Assistant (CLA) Exam Sections.
-Industry standards are based on the National Association of Legal Assistants Descriptions of Certified Legal Assistant (CLA) Exam Sections.
+Paralegals are qualified by education, training, or work experience and are employed or retained by a lawyer, law office, corporation, governmental agency, or other entity to perform specifically delegated substantive legal work for which a lawyer is responsible.
+The curriculum is based on standards developed by the National Association of Legal Assistants Descriptions of Certified Paralegal (CP) Exam Sections.
+Industry standards are based on the National Association of Legal Assistants Descriptions of Certified Paralegal (CP) Exam Sections.

 What are my career choices?